-Losing your eyesight is a life changing experience.
-When preparing for a surgery to save your eyesight you need to make sure that you choose the best hospital known for the type of surgery you require and the surgeon is skilled and experienced to perform the surgery.
-However, there is only so much you can do and for the rest of the treatment/procedure you will have to rely on the expertise of the surgeon hoping that they provide you with a reasonable standard of care aiming the expected result.
+Losing your eyesight is a life-changing experience.
+When preparing for surgery to save your eyesight you need to make sure that you choose the best hospital known for the type of surgery you require and the surgeon is skilled and experienced to perform the surgery.
+However, there is only so much you can do and for the rest of the treatment/procedure, you will have to rely on the expertise of the surgeon hoping that they provide you with a reasonable standard of care aiming the expected result.

-As far as eye surgeries in general are concerned, there is a high risk that if something goes wrong, blindness (or partial blindness) might be a possible result.
-While not in all cases it is possible to prevent blindness, depending on the illness and the degree of its advancement, there are cases where the negative consequences (and ultimately blindness) are caused by medical negligence.
+As far as eye surgeries, in general, are concerned, there is a high risk that if something goes wrong, blindness (or partial blindness) might be a possible result.
+While not in all cases it is possible to prevent blindness, depending on the illness and the degree of its advancement, there are cases where the negative consequences (and ultimately blindness) are caused by surgical negligence.

 A recent newspaper article stated that 19 negligent eye treatments were performed at Mount Stuart Hospital in Torbay, Devon.
 This does not help to uphold our trust in medical services.
-It was reported that 19 patients undergoing a cataract surgery were given an overdose of antibiotics directly into their eye.
+It was reported that 19 patients undergoing cataract surgery were given an overdose of antibiotics directly into their eyes.

 What is a cataract?

-The risk of serious complications of a cataract surgery is very low.
-The risk of complication from this type of surgery depends on what pre-existing health conditions you suffer from.
+The risk of serious complications of cataract surgery is very low.
+The risk of complications from this type of surgery depends on what pre-existing health conditions you suffer from.
 That will usually be discussed with your doctor before the cataract procedure.

-However, there are some problems that might occur after the cataract surgery and these cannot be prevented i.e. re-occurrence of cloudy vision (so called posterior capsule opacification ‘PCO’), inflammation, infection, swelling, retinal detachment.
-These complications can be treated with medication or a subsequent further surgery.
+However, there are some problems that might occur after the cataract surgery and these cannot be prevented i.e. re-occurrence of cloudy vision (so-called posterior capsule opacification ‘PCO’), inflammation, infection, swelling, retinal detachment.
+These complications can be treated with medication or subsequent further surgery.

 At Mount Stuart Hospital, as a result of the direct contact of the antibiotic overdose with patients’ eyes, two patients are reportedly seriously harmed and four others show various symptoms.
 As a consequence of the number of mistakes made, three members of staff were suspended and are involved in a disciplinary process, and any subsequent cataract surgeries were suspended for a number of days.
 The most surprising is that the surgeries in question were being funded privately on behalf of the NHS, raising the expectation of services afforded to the paying patients.
 The hospital has offered their sincere apologies to the injured patients.

-One of the injured patients, a man of 84 years of age, as a result of the negligent cataract surgery lost his sights and requires a cornea transplant (even more complicated surgery).
-While the investigations are ongoing, the hospital apologised the patients arguing that the surgeries were being carried out by highly qualified and experienced surgeons and the reported problems related to technical issues.
+One of the injured patients, a man of 84 years of age, as a result of the negligent cataract surgery lost his sight and requires a cornea transplant (an even more complicated surgery).
+While the investigations are ongoing, the hospital apologised to the patients arguing that the surgeries were being carried out by highly qualified and experienced surgeons and the reported problems related to technical issues.

-While there are various potential complications associated with the cataract surgery that cannot be prevented, adverse consequences caused by medical negligence are unacceptable and should be prevented at all cost by virtue of the potential high risk of blindness.
+While there are various potential complications associated with cataract surgery that cannot be prevented, adverse consequences caused by medical negligence are unacceptable and should be prevented at all costs by virtue of the potential high risk of blindness.